glennfrey/Advanced-Physical-Design-Using-Openlane-Sky130/README.md

 ![](imagesday4/copyassociatedfiles.png)

--copy the lef file and inv standard lib fle as highlighted into the picorv32/src folder.
+- copy the lef file and inv standard lib fle as highlighted into the picorv32/src folder.

 ![](imagesday4/includeinconfigtcl.png)

--add the modify the config.tcl file as shown.
+- add the modify the config.tcl file as shown.

 ![](imagesday4/rundockercommands.png)

 -